seancarmody/ngramr/README.md

     install_github("seancarmody/ngramr", "develop")

 although it may not always work.

+If the latest release has broken some of your old code, you can install an older version, for example:

+    install_github("seancarmody/ngramr", "v1.6.5")

 If you are behind a proxy, `install_github` may not work for you.
 Instead of fiddling around with the `RCurl` proxy settings, you can download the